digitalrebar/doc/development/jigs/chef.rst

        $ berks install

--  Optional: You might want the cookbooks you indicated as dependents and your cookbooks to be available to you for reference or running chef-solo while you're developing.
+-  Optional: You might want the cookbooks you indicated as dependents and your cookbooks available to you for reference or running chef-solo while you're developing.
 The following example will download them and put them in the right place for you.